SajinaPK/AWS_Learning/Solution_Architect/18_Databases/ChooseRightDB.md

      - Build and run applications working with highly connected datasets - optimized for these complex and hard queries
      - Can store upto billions of relations and query the graph with milliseonds latency
      - Highly available with replications across multiple AZs
+     - Point-in-time recovery, continuous backup to Amazon S3
+     - Secure with support for HTTPS encrypted client connections and encryption at rest
      - Great for knowledge graphs (Wikipedia), fraud detection, recommendation engines, social networking.

 - **Keyspaces (for Apache Cassandra)**